yauh-ask/notes/CyberSec/web_security.md

 Banning script tags by less JS in HTML as possible: crypto nonces must be generated per pageload and change unpredictably or sha256 (checksum to CSP).

 [Helmet to secure Express apps](https://github.com/helmetjs/helmet)

+**CSRF or Cross-site request forgery**

+To revise

+**Clickjacking**

+To revise

+**Third Party Assets**

+1. The people who write dependencies make mistakes, thus:
+- reproducible builds, with a lockfile
+- use LTS(long-term-support) versions where you care less about bleeding edge features
+- support bug bounties in important open source project (Open Collective as a support, filter on issue "security")
+- tests that assert only expected requests are sent out (eg, chrome to track url packages)
+- subresource integrity attributes (alike to content-security-policy), e.g. adding a hash in a tag `integrity="sha256...` is like a checksum of the contents of this file

+2. Vendor Tags:
+- these can be updated independently of your deploys
+- definitely to avoid adding the scripts which add more scripts
+- when "fail secure" is desired, add your own SRI to the script tags
+- ask that you vendors VERSION the scripts, so you have control over when nex code lands (and you SRI does not break) for js library scanning as a service - https://snyk.io/